ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-15-developing-on-windows.md

 developer-friendly.
 Hope you find these helpful as much as I did:

 - Install WSL2 and get the Windows Terminal
-- Prettify your Powershell Prompt with Oh-My-Posh
+- Prettify your Powershell Prompt
 - Install Windows Powertoys for more control
 - Keep track of Windows Updates

 ## Install WSL2 and get the Windows Terminal

+Installing WSL2 feels like a cheat code because it's like I'm running a native Linux system inside Windows.

 <!-- install NERD fonts -->
 <!-- update themes in Windows Terminal -->

-## Prettify your Powershell Prompt with Oh-my-Posh
+## Prettify your Powershell Prompt

 ## Install Windows Powertoys for more control